anzalshaikh27/SpaceshipTitanic_TensorFlow_RandomForest_Kaggle_Competition/README.md

 # SpaceshipTitanic_TensorFlow_RandomForest

-This notebook walks you through how to train a baseline Random Forest model using TensorFlow Decision Forests on the Spaceship Titanic dataset made available for this competition.
+This notebook walks you through how to train a baseline Random Forest model using TensorFlow Decision Forests on the Spaceship Titanic dataset made available for Kaggle competition.

-Roughly, the code will look as follows:
+The code will look as follows:

 ```
 import tensorflow_decision_forests as tfdf